martijndeb/haxe-linguistics/README.md

 - Applying tags to tokens and being able to filter them based on a token.
 (This differs from classification, but a classification could be a tag).
 - Stemming of languages.
 (Porter stemmer would be sufficient).
 - Parts of speech tagging.
 (This would require stemming and POS dictionaries).
+- Wordnet support and for other languages alternatives to it